selab-gnu/Architecture/README.md

-[<span style="color:green">## Ahn, Hwi, Sungwon Kang, and Seonah Lee.
-"Architecture view reconstruction by identifying mapping rules for connectors" Journal of Systems and Software 220 (2025) </span>]
+## _Ahn, Hwi, Sungwon Kang, and Seonah Lee.
+"Architecture view reconstruction by identifying mapping rules for connectors" Journal of Systems and Software 220 (2025)_

 # Directory Structure